jan-pfr/sem-group8/CODE_OF_CONDUCT.md

 #Code of Conduct

+    > We are stronger as a TEAM ! <

 - Team participation

-      > Communication is the key to success! <
+     * Communication is the key to success!
      * Communicate via Discord and check for messages at least once a day.
      * Don´t be late for meetings.
      * Help - if someone asks for.